Boat Registration and Titles – Frequently Asked Questions

 Where do I get my boat trailer transferred?

-Texas Parks and Wildlife does not have the legal authority to process trailer registration.
-Please contact your local tax assessor-collector office for assistance with boat trailer registration.
+TPWD does not have the legal authority to process trailer registration.
+Please contact your local County Tax Assessor-Collector office for assistance with boat trailer registration.

 Licensed Marine Dealer, Distributor, or Manufacturer